Brazil's 'fast little legs' chase World Cup glory

 Caracas turning point

-Except for a home defeat to Argentina in the 2021 Copa America final, Brazil barely experienced any turbulence on the road to Qatar.
+Except for a home defeat by Argentina in the 2021 Copa America final, Brazil barely experienced any turbulence on the road to Qatar.
 But despite the positive results, the five-time world champions initially struggled to convince on the pitch and get the fans on board.

 That all changed after the second half of the 3-1 away victory against Venezuela in October 2021.